Releasing from Perfectionism Mindset.

-This helps me from being too harsh and inflexible, allowing me let go and trust the innate intelligence of the people I surround myself with.
-It also helps me stay in reality instead of locked into rigid ideals, which is a much more enjoyable state for everybody!
+This can help us from being too harsh and inflexible, allowing me let go and trust the innate intelligence of the people we surround ourselves with.
+It can also help us stay in reality instead of locked into rigid ideals, which is a much more enjoyable state for everybody!

 Here are some of my personal resources If you need some help to let go.
-Mind you that using them does not guarantee results for you, but have helped me immensely over the last 9 years in recovery from my own issues.
+Mind you that using them does not guarantee results for you, but have helped me immensely over the last decade in recovery from my own issues.

 Tips for Grieving Ideals and Getting Back into Proper Perspective